Nation of Ishui

 Role: Defense and Protection.

-The Honukai constellation represents strength, resilience, and protection.
-They are tasked with defending the islands from external threats.
-The Honukai have taken up the mantle of the defenders of the Ishui.
-The Honukai tribe trains together to act as one as the Shell of its people.
-The Honukai archipelago form the eastern side of Ishui, and separate the rest of the islands from the mainland, and are used by the Tribe as the first line of defense.
+The Honukai tribe embodies strength, resilience, and protection.
+They have taken up the responsibility of defending the islands from external threats.
+The Honukai tribe trains together to act as one Shell of its people.
+The Honukai archipelago forms the eastern side of Ishui, and separates the rest of the islands from the mainland, which allows the islands themselves act as a defensive barrier.

 Arahi